pachyderm/pachyderm/examples/opencv_dominant_color/README.md

 A good way to check on the pipeline

 Every `pipeline` creates a corresponding `repo` with the same name where it stores its output results.
-In our example, the pipeline was named “scraper” so it created a `repo` called “scraper” which contains the final output.
+In our example, the pipeline was named “opencv” so it created a `repo` called “opencv” which contains the final output.

 ## Reading the Output